jimmy622001/infra-ECS/README_Infrastructure.md

 - The setup uses IaC with Terraform for all infrastructure deployments.
 - A high level of automation is key to ensure business scalability.

-The content of this repository and the [Proof-of-concept (PoC) repository](https://git.risklick.ch/ecs/poc) demonstrate a blueprint that can be adapted by Risklick for their individual services.
+The content of this repository and the [Proof-of-concept (PoC) repository](https://github.com/jimmy622001/poc) demonstrate a blueprint that can be adapted by jimmy622001 for their individual services.
 The main task for adapting this setup to their VM's is to adapt the PoC repository structure to each individual service.

 In this repository, we make use of a Makefile that serves as a wrapper for more complex shell commands.